MooersLab/pymolsnips/nextpsnips.md

 	- GIFY made: Yes
 	- Errors: When remaking a GIF, I messed something up and now it doesn't work.
 All I did was edit the filetype conf file and now it doesn't recognize .pml... :(
 ### Gedit
-	- Installation: Success - can't find on computer to open
+	- Installation: Under /opt/local/bin/gedit
 	- GIFY made: No
 	- Errors: Not recognizing .pml style file.
 Couldn't figure out how to add the .pml language.
+Need to add additional file?Gedit
 ### Jupyter Lab/JupyterNotebook
 	- Installation: Web browser
 	- GIFY made: One already exists